-If it bothers you that you have to drag your empty flask around all day, collapsible cups offers the option to be squashed down when empty to easily fit into your bag. (www.stojo.co).
+If it bothers you that you have to drag your empty flask around all day, collapsible cups offer the option to be squashed down when empty to easily fit into your bag. (www.stojo.co).

 If you can’t do without a straw, consider using paper straws, bamboo straws, stainless steel straws, or glass straws.
 Make sure to say ‘no straw please’ when ordering.

 See if you have a ‘bulk’ or ‘zero waste’ store near you.
 Bulk aisles are commonplace in many supermarkets.
 Take your jars and containers and fill them.